openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 for a **limited time**.

-Therefore, if users have extensively configured builds, are using specialty hardware (such as SBC's) or are using OMV to serve a critical function; it would be wise to backup the boot drive to an image file, or Clone the fully configured working installation to separate media, and save one or more copies for future use.
+Therefore, if users have extensively configured builds, are using specialty hardware (such as SBC's) or are using |omv| to serve a critical function; it would be wise to backup the boot drive to an image file, or Clone the fully configured working installation to separate media, and save one or more copies for future use.